BIDS-apps

 replaced by the defaced images (default: None)

--c, --cluster Submit the deface jobs to a high-performance compute (HPC) cluster (default:
+Use the DRMAA library to submit the deface jobs to a high-performance compute

--a ARGS, --args ARGS Additional arguments (in dict/json-style) that are passed to pydeface.
-See
+-a DICT, --args DICT Additional arguments (in dict/json-style) that are passed to pydeface (NB:

 -f, --force Process all images, regardless if images have already been defaced (i.e. if